eliasbuchwald/-reddit/The-Beauty-Salon.md

 Here at reddit, we use the slightly batty and entirely made up Beauty Salon Code Review Method™.
-This consists of a few beauty-related [emoji](http://www.emoji-cheat-sheet.com/) that we use to indicate states of the review process.
+This consists of a few [emoji](http://www.emoji-cheat-sheet.com/) that we use to indicate states of the review process.
 Those emoji are, in roughly the order they'd be seen in review:

 ***